How to Republish on Medium Without an SEO Penalty

 What Are Canonical Tags?

-) signals to search engines which URL should be considered the authoritative source when similar or duplicate content appears on multiple pages.
+A canonical tag is an HTML element (rel="canonical") that tells search engines which URL should be treated as the authoritative source when similar or duplicate content appears on multiple pages.
+Think of it as a way to tell search engines, “this is the original version of this content.”

 By specifying a canonical tag, you guide search engines to prioritise one URL over others, thus preventing duplicate content issues and consolidating the ranking signals to the preferred URL.
 For example, suppose you have the same content accessible via multiple URLs.
 In that case, you can use a canonical tag to point to the main URL, ensuring that search engines recognise it as the authoritative version.

-When you use well-defined canonical tags, you:
+When you use well-defined canonical tags, you get three benefits:

 When you republish your content on platforms like Medium without properly setting canonical tags, search engines like Google may encounter duplicate versions of the same content.